wp-plugins/total-security/readme.txt

 == Description ==
 The [Total Security](http://fabrix.net/total-security/ "Total Security") plugin is the must-have tool when it comes security of your WordPress installation.
 The plugin monitors your website for security weaknesses that hackers might exploit and tells you how to easily fix them.

-> Best practices on security combined into one plugin!
-It does not remove or modify anything.
-That is left to the user to do.

 = Vulnerability Scan =

 * Check your site for security vulnerabilities and holes.